Astronomy 1X

 Books

 There is no single textbook which is an essential purchase for this module.
 However An Introduction to Modern Astrophysics, B W Carroll and D A Ostlie, Addison Wesley is strongly recommended, and is essential for the Astronomy 2 course It has its own website here.
-Its approach is in places more advanced than required for A1X and Y, however there is much useful material in it.
+Its approach is in places more advanced than required for A1, however there is much useful material in it.

 Astronomy - Principles and Practice, 4th Edition, A E Roy & D Clarke, IoP Publishing will also be of great help.
-This is abrand new version of an excellent book - also useful for positional astronomy and instrumental courses.
+This is also useful for positional astronomy and instrumental courses.

 For wider background reading, students may find the following list useful: